authwave/authwave-php/README.md

 use Authwave\Authenticator;
 require __DIR__ . "/vendor/autoload.php";

-// These constants can be loaded from your application's configuration
+// This constant can be loaded from your application's configuration
 // or environment variables.
-They are created in the remote Authwave provider. define("CLIENT_ID", "my-secure-application");
+It is created in the remote Authwave provider. define("CLIENT_KEY", "1234567890abcdef");
-define("CLIENT_KEY", "1234567890abcdef");

 // Construct the Authenticator class as soon as possible, as this handles the
 // Authentication steps passed via the query string from the remote provider.
 $auth = new Authenticator(
-	CLIENT_ID,
 	CLIENT_KEY,
 	$_SERVER["REQUEST_URI"]
 );